alexfertel/bulloak/README.md

 - Keywords are case-insensitive: `it` is the same as `It` and `IT`.
 - Anything starting with a `//` is a comment and will be stripped from the output.
+- Multiple trees can be defined in the same file to describe different functions by following the same rules, separating them with two newlines.

 Take the following Solidity function: